CLI: Functions

 9. link <action>

-Gets a direct link (URL) to a relevant resource, e.g. billing or docs.
-Optionally opens your browser.
+Gets a direct link (URL) to a relevant resource, e.g. billing, docs, dashboard, etc. Options to open your browser or copy to clipboard.

 send